AlpinYukseloglu/AlpinYukseloglu/_posts/2023-11-17-fee-credits.md

 As long as this core property is satisfied (and the specific amounts are well parameterized), almost any form of economic activity that results in a net cost to the user can potentially be used as an opportunity to generate fee credits.

-That being said, here are a few examples of what we believe are sound, broadly applicable, and immediately useful examples of ways to earn fee credits:
+With that said, here are a few examples of what we believe are sound, broadly applicable, and immediately useful examples of ways to generate fee credits:

 1. **Token Locking**: Users can lock tokens of economic value, such as LP shares or staking tokens, to earn fee credits.
 This provides sybil resistance and aligns user incentives with the network's health.
-2. **Staking Rewards**: Staking rewards will accumulate fee credits for users.
+2. **Staking Rewards**: Staking rewards can accumulate fee credits for users.
 When users claim their staking rewards, they will also receive fee credits up to the maximum balance per account.
 This approach improves upon EOS's conceptualization by giving stakers direct rights over block space with fee credits.
 3. **Accepted Governance Proposals**: Users who submit governance proposals that are accepted by the community will receive fee credits as a reward for their positive contributions to the network.
 4. **Swap Fees in Large AMM Pools**: Users who provide liquidity in large AMM pools will earn fee credits based on the swap fees they generate.
 This encourages users to contribute to the liquidity and overall health of the ecosystem and makes **swaps essentially free for most users** in terms of tx fees!

 ### Spending Fee Credits

 There are generally two ways for users to spend their fee credits: either on the transaction that generates them, or on some other transaction in the future.
-A basic interpretation of the mechanism outlined so far might assume that only the latter way would be supported, and that fee credits could only be used for activity that comes after the transaction that generates them.
+A basic interpretation of the mechanism outlined so far might assume that only the latter would be supported and that fee credits could only be used for activity that comes after the transaction that generates them.
 We would like to take a moment to demonstrate how incorporating the former approach instead could unlock quite elegant user flows.

 As a guiding example, when a user swaps on Osmosis, they pay two fees: a swap fee and a transaction fee.
 Since the latter is a cost that is primarily pushed onto the user to prevent spam, it should be possible to have it be partially or fully covered by the swap fee paid in the transaction.
 The net impact of such a feature would be that the user does not have to double-pay on the overlapping portion of the fees in their swap transaction.
 A framing of this consistent with our fee credit mechanism would be that the swap fee generates fee credits that are immediately consumed towards the same transaction.

 The generalized version of this would be the allow all fee credits to be consumed by the transactions that generate them, and only have excess credits remain in the account afterwards.
-This flow can allow for many important parts of an application's user flow to cost essentially no transaction fees without requiring the chain to subsidize the transactions.
+This flow can allow for many important parts of an application's user flow to cost essentially no transaction fees without requiring the chain to provide subsidies.

 ### Implementation

-While fee credit systems can be built into any chain infrastructure, the full breadth of the design space can only really be explored in an app-specific context.
+While fee credit systems can be built into any chain infrastructure, the full breadth and depth of the design space can only really be explored in an app-specific context where the earning and spending operations for credits can be tailored to the context of the application.
 As a result, we've outlined a brief implementation-level spec to aid with anyone who is interested in building fee credits on the Cosmos SDK, either as a feature for their own chain or as an open source module for other appchains to integrate.

 The following steps outline a high-level implementation plan: